 Merits of the applicant (1–7)

-The assessment should concern the merits of the applicant to perform the proposed project.
+The assessment should concern whether the merits of the applicant enable them to perform the proposed project.
 The assessment of the complementary expertise of the participating researchers is only of relevance for the grading of the feasibility of the project.

-- How significant is the applicant’s scientific productivity, impact and other merits in a national and international perspective, in relation to the research area?
-Here the emphasis should be on the recent (the last 8 years) scientific achievements.
+- How significant is the applicant’s scientific productivity, impact and other merits in a national and international perspective, in relation to the research area, and the applicant’s career age?
+Here the emphasis should be on recent (the last 8 years) scientific achievements.

 Overall grade (1–7)

-The various sub-criteria are weighed together into an overall grade reflecting the collected evaluation of the application’s sub-grades given by the review panel.
+The various sub-criteria are used to provide an overall grade reflecting the collected evaluations of the review panel.
 The overall grade is formed without a pre-determined numerical weighing of the basic criteria.
-As a guidance for the review panel’s assessment, the scientific quality of the proposed research and the merits of the applicant are the two most important criteria.
-Novelty and originality should also be considered in the assessment, but should be given lower weight than the quality of the project and the merits of the applicant.
+As a guidance for the review panel’s assessment, the scientific quality of the proposed research and the merits of the applicant are the two most important criteria whilst novelty and originality should be given lower weight.
 The feasibility shall be weighed into the overall rating of the application if it deviates from the grade “Feasible”.